TimeSig

 The churches have helped to keep a mutual feeling among the people of Ewart.
 If it were not for the spiritual guidance and uplift of the United Presbyterian and Methodist Churches, Ewart’s people would not have been so closely knit together.

 Some years prior to the organization of the Presbyterian Church, the Methodist of the township had formed a class, later organized a church society and erected a modest, but substantial building.
-The Methodist Church, however, was not very strong.
-It was discontinued about ten years ago (1952) and the building was torn down about eight years ago.
-(1954.)
+The Methodist Church was not very strong.
+It was discontinued about in 1952 and the building was torn down about 1954.
 The early church had two services each Sunday.
 At regular intervals were the typical old fashioned tent meeting revivals.

 A new church was soon built and was paid for at the same time the contractor turned it over to the church authorities for a cost of $2800.
-The faulty construction of the second church, and its inability to meet the needs of the present day, led to the building of the present-day church in 1922.
+The faulty construction of the second church, and its inability to meet the needs of the present day, led to the building of the present-day church in erected 1922.
+Today the building stands; there is no active congregation and no church services held.

-The Presbyterian Church had night services during its early years.
-Mr. Frank Agnew said that on Sunday evenings one could hardly find a place to be seated.
-In the earlier days, there were no movies or other activities to attend, and church-going on Sunday evenings served as entertainment for young people as well as for the older folks.
-However, today there are no preaching services on Sunday night, but the Youth Fellowship meets every two weeks.
+The Presbyterian Church had evening services during its early years.
+Frank Agnew said that on Sunday evenings one could hardly find a place to be seated.
+In the earlier days, there were no movies or other activities to attend; church-going on Sunday evenings served as entertainment for young people as well as for the older folks.
+It was a community event.

 Today the church is a prosperous one, and as it was in the early settlements, is a very vital part of community life.
 Early Sunday morning one can hear the chimes of the church bell calling people to come to worship God.